 In the case of emergencies, though, you may not have the option to save up cash to cover the expense.
 In this case, using a credit card or personal loan may be a better option.
 (Note: If you consider applying for either of these, be sure you know where your credit stands, as this could impact the rate you receive.
-You can view two of your free credit scores, updated every two weeks, on Credit.com.)
+You can view two of your free credit scores, updated every month, on Credit.com.)
 Yes, you’ll have to pay an interest charge each month while you pay off the debt.
 But you’ll likely secure a lower interest rate, and you won’t have to worry about taking a huge hit on interest all at once.

 As with other financing options, same as cash has its place.
 But it’s definitely an offer you need to be cautious with and be sure to understand fully before you sign on the line.